 You may feel happier

-Animals won't be the only ones happy with your vegan move.
-So will you.
-One reason why: Compared to vegetarian diets, omnivorous ones contain more arachidonic acid, which can spur neurological changes that drag down mood, according to a 2012 Nutrition Journal study.
+Animals won't be the only ones happy if you go vegan; you will, too.
+One reason why: Compared to vegetarian diets, omnivorous diets contain more arachidonic acid, which can spur neurological changes that drag down mood, according to a Nutrition Journal study.